2025 Thailand Semi-pro League

-The 2025 Thailand Semi-pro League marks its third season of the Thailand Semi-pro League, as the official fourth tier of the Thai football league system, organized by the Football Association of Thailand (FA Thailand) and managed by Thai League Co., Ltd. This league serves as a crucial stepping stone for clubs aspiring to reach professional football, offering a structured pathway to promotion into Thai League 3.
-A total of 40 clubs are competing in this season, with each club required to meet the Semi-pro Club Licensing requirements.
-Admission is based on an application process, ensuring that clubs are well-prepared for competitive football at this level.
-The season officially kicked off on 15 March 2025 and will culminate with the National Championship Stage on 28 June 2025, where the national champion will be crowned.
+The 2025 Thailand Semi-pro League is the third season of the Thailand Semi-pro League, serving as the official fourth tier of the Thai football league system.
+The league is organized by the Football Association of Thailand (FA Thailand) and managed by Thai League Co., Ltd.

+A total of 40 clubs compete in the season, with each club required to meet the Semi-pro Club Licensing requirements.
+Admission is based on an application process conducted by the league organizers.
+The season began on 15 March 2025 and concluded on 28 June 2025 with the Finals of the National Championship Stage.

-The league is structured into two key stages: the Regional Stage and the National Championship Stage.
-In the Regional Stage, clubs compete within their respective zones, with the top-performing club in each region securing automatic promotion to Thai League 3 for the following season.
-Once the six regional winners are determined, they advance to the National Championship Stage, where they battle for the title of Thailand Semi-pro League Champion.
-This competitive format not only fosters regional football development but also intensifies the journey toward professional-level competition, making the league an exciting and essential part of Thai football’s ecosystem.
+The competition consists of two stages: the Regional Stage and the National Championship Stage.
+In the Regional Stage, clubs compete within their respective regional zones, with the top-ranked club in each region earning promotion to Thai League 3 for the following season and qualification for the National Championship Stage.
+The six regional champions then compete for the national title.